 Lets start:

+Electrolytic capacitors: they are cylindric.
+They usually have high capacitance value, so I would advise to use this kind of capacitors for any value above 1uF.
 They also are polarised most of the time, so beware with the orientation.
 A good model which I use a lot is the Panasonic FC serie: top quality and a nice black and gold look!

+Ceramic capacitors: they are used for small capacitance value, around 10-500pF.
+They are not very appreciated by audiophiles, because they do not let pass some bass frequencies: they work as a high pass filter at 100Hz.
 If you make your guitar signal goes through this kind of capacitor without any alternate solution (another capacitor in parallel for instance), you will loose bass.
 However, when placed at strategic points of the circuit, they are very practical to choose how many trebles you want to go through.
 Usually, they have a high tolerance, so I recommand to look after models with a low tolerance.

-• Film-mica capacitors: they are used for low values like pF like ceramics.
+Film-mica capacitors: they are used for low values like pF like ceramics.
 They are better than the ceramics, however, they are much bigger and more expensive.
 I would advise you to stay with the ceramics and save money!

-• Tantalum capacitors: drop-shaped capacitors, used for values around uF.
+Tantalum capacitors: drop-shaped capacitors, used for values around uF.
 They are not very good for audio, and quite expensive.
 The only advantage compared to other capacitors of the same values (electrolytics, film caps) is the space saving.
 Sometimes, their defects in audio can be useful to create a harsh sound good for some kind of dirty fuzz like big muff (for instance, the black arts toneworks pharaoh fuzz uses tantalum capacitors)

 My 2 cents about tantalum capacitors: